Paleocene–Eocene thermal maximum: Timing of carbon addition and warming

 The total duration of the CIE can be estimated in several ways.
-The iconic sediment interval for examining and dating the PETM is a core recovered in 1987 by the Ocean Drilling Program at Hole 690B at Maud Rise in the South Atlantic Ocean.
+The iconic sediment interval for examining and dating the PETM is a core recovered in 1987 by the Ocean Drilling Program at Hole 690B at Maud Rise in the southern Atlantic Ocean.
 At this location, the PETM CIE, from start to end, spans about 2 m.
 Long-term age constraints, through biostratigraphy and magnetostratigraphy, suggest an average Paleogene sedimentation rate of about 1.23 cm per 1,000 years.
 Assuming a constant sedimentation rate, the entire event, from onset though termination, was therefore estimated at 200,000 years.
 Subsequently, it was noted that the CIE spanned 10 or 11 subtle cycles in various sediment properties, such as Fe content.
 Assuming these cycles represent precession, a similar but slightly longer age was calculated by Rohl et al. 2000.
-If a massive amount of ^{13}C-depleted is rapidly injected into the modern ocean or atmosphere and projected into the future, a ~200,000 year CIE results because of slow flushing through quasi steady-state inputs (weathering and volcanism) and outputs (carbonate and organic) of carbon.
-A different study, based on a revised orbital chronology and data from sediment cores in the South Atlantic and the Southern Ocean, calculated a slightly shorter duration of about 170,000 years.
+If a massive amount of ^{13}C-depleted carbon dioxide is rapidly injected into the modern ocean or atmosphere and projected into the future, a ~200,000 year CIE results because of slow flushing through quasi steady-state inputs (weathering and volcanism) and outputs (carbonate and organic) of carbon.
+A different study, based on a revised orbital chronology and data from sediment cores in the southern Atlantic calculated a slightly shorter duration of around 170,000 years.

-A ~200,000 year duration for the CIE is estimated from models of global carbon cycling.
+An around 200,000 year duration for the CIE is estimated from models of global carbon cycling.

 Age constraints at several deep-sea sites have been independently examined using ^{3}He contents, assuming the flux of this cosmogenic nuclide is roughly constant over short time periods.
 This approach also suggests a rapid onset for the PETM CIE (<20,000 years).
 However, the ^{3}He records support a faster recovery to near initial conditions (<100,000 years) than predicted by flushing via weathering inputs and carbonate and organic outputs.

 There is other evidence to suggest that warming predated the excursion by some 3,000 years.

 Some authors have suggested that the magnitude of the CIE may be underestimated due to local processes in many sites causing a large proportion of allochthonous sediments to accumulate in their sedimentary rocks, contaminating and offsetting isotopic values derived from them.
 Organic matter degradation by microbes has also been implicated as a source of skewing of carbon isotopic ratios in bulk organic matter.